haltcase/param.macro/readme.md

 5. Build the source: `npm run build`
 6. Run tests: `npm test`

-> this project runs on itself, so take note of the `npm link` step since it's necessary to build or test
+> this project uses itself in its source, so take note of the `npm link` step since it's necessary to build or test

 ## contributing